How we test freezers

 Some freezers are super-fast, but some can take days to cool your food to safe temperatures.
 To test this, we load each freezer up with food equivalent gel packs – to simulate food that’s already stored inside – and allow them to acclimatize.
 We then test how quickly the freezer can freeze a fresh load of room-temperature gel packs.
 We also test whether the items already stored inside warm up during the process.

-To see which models ace our freezing tests, check out our Best Buy freezers.
+To see which models ace our freezing tests, check out the best freezers.

 Will the freezer keep my food safely frozen?